Writing-with-Digital-Technologies-f15/responses/wk11/dita-team-3/Thao-Z-Week11.md

 **What is the business goal?** <br>
 Use CSS to create the "box model."

-**What tasks does the user need to perform to acccomplish the goal?**
+**What tasks does the user need to perform to acccomplish the goal?** <br>
-Create an HTML file.
+Create an HTML file. <br>
 Use a text editor to type out HTML elements.

-**What are the mental and physical steps required for each task?**
+**What are the mental and physical steps required for each task?** <br>
-Mental: Decide which HTML elements to use.
+Mental: Decide which HTML elements to use. <br>
 Physical: Type HTML elements

-**Who performs the task?**
+**Who performs the task?** <br>
-Audience: Web designers
+Audience: Web designers <br>
 Experience: Advanced

-**When and under what conditions is the task performed?**
+**When and under what conditions is the task performed?** <br>
-Requirements: An HTML file that CSS file can be linked to; compatible text editor must be installed; working browser must be installed; Internet connection;
+Requirements: An HTML file that CSS file can be linked to; compatible text editor must be installed; working browser must be installed; Internet connection <br>
-Limitations: User must know how to use HTML elements
+Limitations: User must know how to use HTML elements <br>
 Environment: Users are usually creating a Website for business or personal use

-**What are potential distractions to accomplishing the goal?**
+**What are potential distractions to accomplishing the goal?** <br>
-Troubleshooting: No Internet connection
+Troubleshooting: No Internet connection <br>
-Alternative path: Using online templates to design Website Exception path: User does not understand what certain HTML elements do; user does not have
+Alternative path: Using online templates to design Website <br>
+Exception path: User does not understand what certain HTML elements do; user does not have

-**What does the user need to know about the task?**
+**What does the user need to know about the task?** <br>
-Duration: Depends on business or personal use of Website
+Duration: Depends on business or personal use of Website <br>
-Complexity: Easy for advanced users; medium to difficult for users that are not familiar with HTML elements
+Complexity: Easy for advanced users; medium to difficult for users that are not familiar with HTML elements <br>
 Frequency: Depends on business or personal use of Website